-Given what I have just said, we do need to recognize that there are elements of good sense in the critique of the state made by both the left and the right, such as the home schoolers I have discussed above.
-The government has assumed all too often that the only true holders of expertise in education, social welfare, etc. are those in positions of formal authority.
-This has led to a situation of over-bureaucratization.
-It has also led to the state being partly 'colonized' by a particular fraction of the new middle class that seeks to ensure its own mobility and its own positions by employing the state for its own purposes (Bourdieu, 1996).
-Some schools have become sites of danger given the levels of alienation and meaningless - and the dominance of violence as an 'imaginary solution' in the 'popular' media.
-However, there is a world of difference between, say, acknowledging that there are some historical tendencies within the state to become overly bureaucratic and to not listen carefully enough to the expressed needs of the people it is supposed to serve and a blanket rejection of public control and public institutions such as schools.
-This has not only led to cocooning, but it threatens the gains made by large groups of disadvantaged people for whom the possible destruction of public schooling is nothing short of a disaster.
-The final section of my analysis turns to a discussion of this.
+As I mentioned previously, there are elements of good sense in the critique of the state made by both right and left.
+The government has assumed all too often that the only true holders of expertise in education, social welfare, and so forth are those in positions of formal authority.
+This has led to a situation of overbureaucratization.
+It also has led to the state being "colonized" by a particular fraction of the new middle class that seeks to ensure its own mobility and its own positions by employing the state for its own purposes.
+However, there is a world of difference between acknowledging that there are some historical tendencies within the state to become overly bureaucratic and to not listen carefully enough to the expressed needs of the people it is supposed to serve, and a blanket rejection of public control and public institutions such as schools.
+This not only has led to cocooning, but it also threatens the gains made by large groups of disadvantaged people for whom the possible destruction of public schooling is nothing short of a disaster.
+The final section of my analysis turns to a discussion of this last point.